Ayushpundir68/Disney_plus_Content_-_Sales_Analysis/README.md

 📺 Disney+_Content_Analysis Dashboard:

-This project explores the content distribution and trends of the Disney+ streaming platform using data visualization and analysis techniques.
+This Project analyzes Disney+ sales trends, revenue, content variety and customer behavior of the Disney+ streaming platform using data visualization and analysis techniques.
+It provides insights into subscriber growth, regional performance, and plan preferences, helping understand key business metrics and trends in the streaming industry.

 🔍 Project Overview: